-💡 Note: Before you start creating affiliate blog post, I advice you to learn or watch related content about it.
+💡 Note: Before you start creating an affiliate strategy blog post, I advise you to learn or watch related content about it.

-Where to begin for an affiliate marketing program?
+Where to begin for an affiliate strategy marketing program?

-The first thing you need to do is take a step back and check out your content and – if their is a possible match for a affiliate program you want to be a part of, and their options.
+The first thing you need to do is take a step back and check out your content and – if there is a possible match for an affiliate program you want to be a part of and their options.

-Then you should take a look at the site, social media pages, and check products if that has a connection to your blog, website, business, and audiance.
+Then you should take a look at the site, and social media pages, and check products if that has a connection to your blog, website, business, and audience.
 So you can make promote and write campaign content.

 - Your site must be active because affiliate bosses can’t approve applications from sites that aren’t live.

-- Sign up for an affiliate writer demands that you have a legit contact information.
+- Signing up for an affiliate writer demands that you have a piece of legit contact information.

 - No contact name is given in the profile.

-- Negative ratings in profile or your website.
+- Negative ratings in your profile or your website.

-- Mentioned using marketing paid methods affiliate bosses don’t allow that in your content. (read their terms and stick to it)
+- Mentioned using marketing paid methods affiliate bosses don’t allow that in your content. (read their terms and stick to them)

 Common site issues: